Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 We used a **Logistic Regression** classifier implemented in a `scikit-learn` pipeline.
 The pipeline includes a `StandardScaler` to normalize the input features and a `LogisticRegression()` model to perform binary classification.
 The dataset was split into training and testing sets using an 80-20 ratio.

 We evaluated the performance of our baseline model using **accuracy** and the **classification report** (which includes precision, recall, and F1-score).
-The model achieved an accuracy of approximately **65%** on the test set.
+The model achieved an accuracy of approximately **0.605** on the test set.
 Below is the breakdown of performance:

+- **Class 0 (loss)**:
+  - Precision: 0.59
+  - Recall: 0.71
+  - F1-score: 0.65
+- **Class 1 (win)**:
-- **Precision**: 0.59 (win class), 0.63 (loss class)
+  - Precision: 0.63
-- **Recall**: 0.71 (win class), 0.49 (loss class)
+  - Recall: 0.49
-- **F1-score**: 0.64 (win class), 0.55 (loss class)
+  - F1-score: 0.55

-These results show that while the model performs moderately well, especially in detecting wins, it struggles with predicting losses.
-This imbalance may be addressed in future modeling steps by engineering additional features or addressing potential class imbalance.

-Although not highly accurate, this baseline model provides a meaningful starting point for evaluating the predictive power of early-game metrics and guides improvements in future iterations.
+- **Macro Average**:
+  - Precision: 0.61
+  - Recall: 0.60
+  - F1-score: 0.60

+- **Weighted Average**:
+  - Precision: 0.61
+  - Recall: 0.61
+  - F1-score: 0.60

+This baseline model offers moderate predictive power, especially favoring the correct identification of losses over wins.
+The imbalance in recall suggests potential room for improvement, particularly in detecting wins.
+In future steps, we will experiment with additional features and model tuning to improve fairness and accuracy across both classes.

 ---